smathilakath/linearequation/README.md

 =====================================

 <p>The program allows a user to enter a simple linear equation into
-a textbox whichthen generates data and a graph.</p>
+a textbox which spits out array of  data and a graph.</p>

 ## Table of Contents